-Excerpt from the City of Placerville's General Plan Housing Element for the 2013-2021 planning period, adopted February 11, 2014 via Resolution 8168.
+Excerpt from the City of Placerville's General Plan Housing Element for the 2021-2029 planning period, adopted August 31, 2021 via Resolution 9005 and amendment adopted December 13, 2022 via Resolution 9150.

 Copies of the complete document, including Community Profile, Constraints and Resources Sections, are on file at City Hall and available upon request from the Development Services Department.